 Most millennials attempt to jump directly into the Asset Yield Layer because it sounds like "real investing."
 But doing so while lacking a consistent primary flow and monetized skills often leads to stagnation.
 Instead, the sustainable model is:

-Most financial advice talks about income and investment.
-But very few guides emphasize income protection — a concept extremely valuable in the modern gig and remote economy.
+Most financial advice discusses income and investment.
+But very few guides emphasize income protection—a concept extremely valuable in the modern gig and remote economy.
 Unlike previous generations with stable long-term employment and pensions, millennials face a high probability of career transitions, freelance gaps, or sudden layoffs.

 That’s why financial shielding is a crucial piece of the plan.
 It ensures that if life unexpectedly pauses your main income, your foundation doesn't crumble.